Visium HD End-to-End Pipeline¶

 1 2 3 4 5 6 | |

 Header: Initial lines form the header, declaring the matrix's adherence to the Market Matrix (MTX) format, outlining its traits.
-This may include comments (lines beginning with%) for extra metadata, all marked by a “%”.Dimensions: Following the header, the first line details the matrix dimensions: the count of rows (features), columns (barcodes), and non-zero entries.Data Entries: Post-dimensions, subsequent lines enumerate non-zero entries in seven columns: row index (feature index), column index (barcode index), and one value presenting the expression count per barcode per feature.
+This may include comments (lines beginning with%) for extra metadata, all marked by a “%”.Dimensions: Following the header, the first line details the matrix dimensions: the count of rows (features), columns (barcodes), and non-zero entries.Data Entries: After the dimensions, each subsequent line provides three fields: row index (feature index), column index (barcode index), and the expression-count value.

 tissue_positions.parquet – spatial barcode metadata